nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

+- [ ] add the possibility to assemble a file without an entry point
 - [ ] eventually, upgrade the assembler to use a parsing tree to allow for more complex expressions (const expressions, for example)
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)
 - [ ] add compiletime arithmetics in the data section (maybe allow const arithmetic inside {})